Belleville Sens Earn Shootout Win Over Rochester Americans

 Fast Facts:

-Jake Lucchini, Roukre Chartier and Jake Lucchini all scored in the shootout.
+Jake Lucchini, Egor Sokolov and Rourke Chartier all scored in the shootout.

 Ridly Greig has collected four points in his last four appearances.